NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/TutorialsOnWorkingWithDicomAnnotationsInPathologyWsi/README.md

 ## Progress and Next Steps

 1. Set-up Google Healthcare DICOM store holding the available DICOM SR annotations.
-2.
+2. Investigating libraries suitable to show-case and easy to follow workflow took way more time than expected as most publicly available state-of-the-art algorithms don't work with DICOM images, neither do the work with DICOM annotation objects, like SR or SEG.
+Instead they usually require some specifically formatted csv file, which is very counterproductive to our main goal: providing easy workflows from DICOM annotations in the IDC to analysis algorithms.
+However, I had several valuable discussions about other people's best practices and summarized available libraries capabilities trying to figure out the main barriers that prevent direct usage of DICOM objects.
+3. [Documentation](https://docs.google.com/document/d/1xI9ZbZOk_nTz8YDP3xeozRspN1T-2zxQ79ecPufFfH0/edit?usp=sharing) and [Code](https://colab.research.google.com/drive/1aM3IgvPSk7OEzmg1YIoxGT-A4AaDxhqn?usp=drive_link) is still work-in-progress and will be extended after the Project Week.

 # Illustrations